SPCA New Zealand

 Endurance rides have the potential to be stressful and dangerous for the horse.
 SPCA advocates for practices that ensure the horse’s physical, health, and behavioural needs are met.
 If endurance rides do take place, veterinarians must be in attendance assessing the welfare of the horses at regular intervals.

-SPCA opposes the use of drugs or surgery to attempt to alter the performance of an animal or to enable it to compete, including masking pain.
+SPCA opposes the use of drugs or surgery to attempt to alter the performance of a horse to enable it a horse to compete, including masking pain.

 SPCA opposes the prophylactic and cosmetic docking of horses’ tails.

+The shortening of tails for therapeutic reasons is referred to as “amputation” not “docking”.
 SPCA only supports the amputation of horses’ tails for therapeutic reasons when the procedure is carried out by a veterinarian, and appropriate pain management must be given prior to, during, and after the operation, including anaesthetic and analgesic.
-Improved husbandry or management practices can allow horses to be driven without risk to themselves or their handlers arising from the presence of a non-docked tail.
-(The shortening of tails for therapeutic reasons is referred to as “amputation” not “docking”).
+Improved management practices can allow horses to be driven without risk to themselves or their handlers arising from the presence of a non-docked tail.

 SPCA advocates that horse whiskers (vibrissae) are not clipped as these perform an important function by providing sensory feedback on the horse’s environment.